pkp/learning-ojs/en/production.md

 The user has now been notified via email and in his dashboard.

+Notice that the notification now indicates the submission is "Awaiting Galleys".
+You can see the layout editor in the Participants list, and you can see the request notice in the Production Discussions panel.

 You can now wait for him to complete his tasks.

 ##Layout Editing

+As the Layout Editor, you will have received a message inviting you to create the galleys for the submission.

+To get started, login to the system and go to your dashboard.